bdulac/bdulac.github.io/_posts/2014-12-29-bnf-processing.md

 about the form of BNF that it was <em> "not a normal form in the conventional sense"</em>.
 This is probably why such a tool was not available online before.
 A main problem is that there is no strict definition of BNF.
 </p>
 <p>
-BNF is largely more used that EBNF in formal definitions.
+BNF is largely more used than EBNF in formal definitions.
 Is the literal limitation a real problem ?
 As a conclusion, if it was definitely stated that <b>literals and other expression terms should be delimited with whitespaces</b> (instead of quotes or anything else), wouldn't it simplify the use of BNF for anyone ?
 Well, I hear the coming problem: it wouldn't be possible to express whitespaces in a grammar.
-But why should whitespaces be part of a grammar ?
-The background problem is that BNF definition, because of its origins, is fuzzy and its current use is approximative.
+But is there a real need to specify sharply whitespaces in a grammar ?
+The background problem is that BNF grammar definition, because of its origins, is fuzzy and its current use is approximative.
 </p>
 </div>